|Lat/Lon:||45.61477°N / 13.88420°E|

-Near the Adriatic coast there is a famous land step where Istra peninsula is attached to the rest of the continent.
+Near the Adriatic coast there is a famous land step where Istria peninsula is attached to the rest of the continent.
 In the NW-SE direction a long series of vertical limestone walls is rising, due to their sunny orientation very popular among climbers.
 These crags, cliffs and towers are not very high, but just enough to offer amusing climbs.
 The whole area is also very suitable for hiking and biking.
+Otherwise, Val Rosandra / Glinščica is also a protected natural reserve, with special fauna and flora, and also one of the most distinguished geosites of Friuli.
+Finally, the valley has also some distinguished historical and cultural attributes.

 From the continental part, be it in Italy or in Slovenia, no river or creek is flowing down into the Adriatic.
-All sources come out below the land step, and then flow across Istria.
-But there is one exception - the creek of Glinščica is having its sources below Slavnik mountain, 1028m, and is then flowing all the way down, until in the Bay of Trieste/Trst it inflows into Adriatic sea.
+All sources come out below the land step, and then flow across Istria, or whatever short stretch to the Adriatic sea.
+But there is one exception - the creek of Glinščica is having its sources below Slavnik mountain, 1028 m, and is then flowing all the way down, until in the Bay of Trieste / Trst it inflows into Adriatic sea.
 The valley of Val Rosandra / Glinščica is thus the only valley cutting the above mentioned barrier and hosting also a nice creek.
 In its middle part, Val Rosandra / Glinščica is a true canyon, which gives it an additional attractiveness.
 Otherwise the valley is deeply cut into a typical karst plateau.

 Below, the valley of Val Rosandra / Glinščica starts in the village of Bagnoli della Rosandra / Boljunec.
-Then it first goes in the E-NE direction, but on the point where a sharp, rocky side ridge descends into the valley from Cima Comici, the valley turns into the SE direction.
+Then it first runs in the E-NE direction, but on the point where a sharp, rocky side ridge descends into the valley from Cima Comici, the valley turns into the SE direction.
 Just before the hamlet of Botazzo/Botač, the lower part finishes with a high and picturesque waterfall.
-In Botazzo/Botač, the valley branches.
-One side valley (Grižnik creek) ascends in the S direction towards Beka village (Slovenia), the main Glinščica creek valley ascends in the SE direction, continuing far towards villages Klanec and Kozina (Slovenia) and a short side valley (Krvavi potok creek) also ascends in the NW direction around Monte Stena towards the village of Draga / Saint'Elia.
-The highest point above the canyon part of the valley is Monte Stena, 442m.
+In Botazzo / Botač, the valley branches.
+One side valley (Grižnik creek) ascends in the S direction towards Beka village (Slovenia), the main Glinščica creek valley ascends in the SE direction, continuing far towards the villages of Klanec and Kozina (Slovenia) and a short side valley (Krvavi potok creek) also ascends in the NW direction around Monte Stena towards the village of Draga / Saint'Elia.
+The highest point above the canyon part of the valley is Monte Stena, 442 m.

 As the only water source in the vicinity of Trieste/Trst, the creek was exploited already by the Ancient Romans.
 Near the valley mouth the remains of an Ancient Roman aqueduct are well seen.
 Old water beds, a few arches, just enough to boost imagination.
 I don't know to what degree the source is exploited today, but in the valley no water capturing can be seen.